 A lost passport can be a disaster if you have an international trip on the horizon.
 Imagine…you’re leaving in a few days, and you’re taking a final inventory to make sure everything is in order for your trip.
 You open the drawer that you usually keep your passport in, just to double-check…and it’s not there!
 Where did it go?

 It’s probably in your house, waiting to be found.
-If you’re searching for a lost passport, try using Professor Solomon’s 12 Principles for Finding Lost Objects.
-These are really just common-sense suggestions to help you calm down and methodically search, but when it’s your passport that’s missing, it’s all too easy to throw common sense right out the window!
+If you’re searching for a lost passport, try using these helpful search tips.
+These common-sense suggestions will help you slow down and methodically search for your lost passport.
+Of course, when it’s your passport that’s missing, it’s all too easy to throw common sense right out the window!

 - Don’t look for it-at least, not right away.
 Take some time to calm down first.